Qlik Product Privacy Notice

 (c) Customer success & adoption: We may process your Personal Data for customer success purposes to assist customers and users in improving their use of Qlik Cloud, for example by making tailored suggestions and delivering insights to customers/users based on their interaction with our offerings.
 We may also use this data to enhance conversations with existing customers by providing Qlik account teams with greater context and background regarding how customers deploy and use our offerings.
 We do this to carry out our contract with you/your organization under the applicable terms and for our legitimate business interests in ensuring customers improve/maximize their use of our offerings.

-(d) Communication: We may process your Personal Data to contact you if you complete a feedback form in the product and ask to be contacted by us.
+(d) Communication: We may process your Personal Data to contact you, such as in relation to errors, or if you complete a feedback form in the product and ask to be contacted by us.
 We process Personal Data for this purpose for our legitimate interest in reviewing your submission and to fulfil/respond to your request.